briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 #### 8. Find Help from Your AI Friend

-You can also take advanage of our AI friend (e.g. [ChatGPT](https://chat.openai.com/chat)) to generate a query as needed.
+We can also take advanage of our AI friend (e.g. [ChatGPT](https://chat.openai.com/chat)) to generate a query as needed.

 ![chatgpg](images/chatgpg.png)

 ### (Part 2) Monitoring VMs

-You can use Prometheus to monitor VMs outside of the Kubernetes cluster in addition to containers.
+We can use Prometheus to monitor VMs outside of the Kubernetes cluster in addition to containers.
 Below are the steps to do so.

 #### 1. [Option] Deploy a test VM